M-o-a-T/moat-kv/docs/source/tutorial.rst

 MoaT-KV server cannot be set dynamically because you need them before the data are available.

-Other options may be overridden by storing a new values at ``.moat.kv config
+Other options may be overridden by storing a new values at ``.moat kv config
 <name>``.
 It is not possible to be more specific.
 (TODO)

 If a client's ACLs do not allow reading a config entry, it will be silently